cierelabs/json-complete/README.md

 For some specific examples:

 * Functions - Functions, Named Function Expressions, Getters, Setters, Methods, Async Functions, Generators, and the like, all represent operations, not data.
-Furthermore, decoding them necessitates some form of an eval function or the use of iframes.
+Furthermore, decoding them necessitates some form of an `eval` function or the use of iframes.
 Both ways of decoding functions can be indirectly blocked by server security headers through no fault of the library user.
 On top of all that, encoded functions wouldn't be able to handle closure information either, so they would only be useful for pure or global-scope functions anyway.
 Lastly, this would constitute a massive security vulnerability.
 * WeakSet and WeakMap - By design, these are not iterable for security reasons.
 Thus, they can't be encoded because json-complete cannot determine what is inside them.
 To allow them to be iterable would potentially allow an attacker to check memory information about the computer it is running on.
 * Proxies - Proxies are specifically designed to hide information about how they operate, and are mostly functions wrapping primitive data.
-* Classes - These are largely syntatic sugar for Functions.
+* Classes - These are largely syntatic sugar for functions.
 * Various Built-ins
     - window/global
     - document